filiusincaelo/Eduardo-s-Profile/cv.md

 <u>Location:</u> Vancouver, BC Canada </pre>

 <p><u> Summary: </u></p>
 <p> My interest of working are position related to data science, web development and management.
 Most of my previous working experience has been in customer service and software development as second, I have passion for solving to simple to complex problems either for customer service or in a project.
-You can view my projects in software development or jump to the data science report sample. <a href="analysisexample.html">analysis example.</a></p>
+You can view my <a href="about_me.html">Projects</a> in software development or jump to the data science <a href="analysisexample.html">Sample Report.</a></p>

-<p><strong> Education </strong></p>
+## Education
 <ul>
 <li> Certificate program for data science in python, University of British Columbia (UBC), 2024 </li>
 <li> Systematic program design in python I and II, University of British Columbia (UBC), 2023-2024 </li>
 <li> MBA Program, University Canada West (UCW), 2022-2023 </li>
 </ul>

-<p><strong> Skills </strong></p>
+## Skills
 <p> Data Science </p>
 <ul>
 <li> Experience in Programming languages for data science Python, R, SQL </li>